cidverse/normalizeci/README.md

 # normalize.ci

-> A cli tool (or go library) to provide a platform-agnostic set of env variables to make your CICD process platform-agnostic.
+> A cli tool (or go library) to provide a foundation for a platform-agnostic CICD process.

 ## features